 Should one leave it to persuade other people at all?
 And in an emergency, simply search for space yourself?
 Why it is even necessary to reach dissenters Lawyer Nina Diercks writes on Facebook:

-How to reach the others?
-How do you explain complex situations and at the same time understand that the simple solution offered is generally not at all? [...]
+How do you reach the others?
+How do you explain complex facts and at the same time understandably that the simple solution that is offered for this is generally not at all? [...]
 Democracy, the guarantor of security and peace, lives from the conflict.
-She lives from the compromise.
-But also of the acceptance.
-Perhaps it is simply what needs to be conveyed in all directions: democracy and therefore freedom always consists of compromising, by mediating opposing positions.
+It lives on compromise.
+But also acceptance.
+Perhaps it is simply what needs to be conveyed more in all directions: democracy and thus freedom always consist of compromises, of conveying opposite positions.

 4 Obstacles in dialogue with others